 Apple co-founder Steve Jobs was a multi-faceted leader, which is why it’s difficult to categorize his leadership style.
 Based on the way he guided others, he was most likely to be a situational leader.
 His behavior and actions truly depended on the situation and individual he was dealing with at the time.
 While he was undoubtedly an incredibly inspiring CEO, he also lacked a high level of emotional control.
 When using the telling leadership style, Jobs could speak with a cutting directness.
 His example goes to show that even outstanding leaders still have room for improvement.
 Using these leadership styles is a process that requires dedication and the constant pursuit of growth and development.

-The information about Situational Leadership in this article condenses a large body of research on the subject.
-For those still interested in learning more about this leadership style, read:
+The information about the Situational Leadership style in this article condenses a large body of research on the subject.
+For those still interested in learning more about it, read:

 - Situational Leadership: Conversations with Paul Hersey